mcsltd/mcs-inRat-monitor/README.md

 # mcs-inRat-monitor
-Show signal from inRat monitor
+Application for viewing and saving signals from InRat.

 ## Functional